 Instructions

-- Preheat the oven to 180C / 355F and butter a medium-sized baking dish.
+- Preheat the oven to 180C / 355F and butter a medium-sized baking dish (12 x 8 inches or similar).

-- Tip the rest of the potato mixture and cream/milk into the dish, smoothing out the top a little, then sprinkle over the rest of the cheese.
+- Empty the rest of the potato mixture and cream/milk into the dish, smoothing out the top a little, then sprinkle over the rest of the cheese.
 Grind over a bit more pepper (if you like), then sprinkle over a little more fresh thyme.

 - Bake for 25 to 30 minutes until golden and bubbling.